-- √ # of USD (and high schools) with MOU
+- ✓ # of USD (and high schools) with MOU

-- √ # with data submissions & consistency
+- ✓ # with data submissions & consistency

 - ✓ What important to USD?
 Improves students' placement into English and Math using more granular data.

 In Fall 2019, Dr. Scoggins began work with the others to discuss the need for more systematic high school data.
 Communications began with John Hadad jhadad@ccctechcenter.org and Tim Calhoon tcalhoon@ccctechcenter.org too.
 CCGI is minimal.
-Andy Newman anewman@ccctechcenter.org is the lead for the Tech Center's Enabling Services team that can assist in getting us setup to receive the K-12 data.
-Colleges would be able to access this data for their local implementation of AB 705 if they are not using the CCCApply approach.
+Andy Newman and Tim Calhoon@ccctechcenter.org too.